 - Ensure your business is ready to take on more work,

-Remember – YOU are responsible for hiring the right agency for your SEO.
+Remember – YOU are responsible for hiring the right agency.

-Whether you’re the business owner, a C-suite executive, procurement officer, trusted advisor – whatever role you play, taking the wrong approach could be critically dangerous to the company, it’s employees, their families and yourself.
+Whether you’re the business owner, an executive, procurement officer, taking the wrong approach could be dangerous to the company.

 When vetting an SEO agency, you should discuss the specific tactics used.